A verifiably secure and proportional committee election rule: A lazy greedy algorithm

 \begin{lemma} For any $\eps>0$, $O(\log(1/\eps))$ trials of $\lazy$ are sufficient to obtain a solution whose maximin support value is within a factor $(2+\eps)$ from optimal. \end{lemma}

-\begin{proof} First, we need to compute an $\alpha$-factor estimation of the optimal objective value $t^*$.
-One way to do that is to use the $\balanced$ algorithm (Section~\ref{s:315}), which provides an approximation guarantee of $\alpha=3.15$ and runs in time $O(\bal\cdot k)$. \footnote{In fact, it can be checked that the $\balanced$ algorithm is equivalent to an execution of $\lazy$ with threshold $t=0$.} If $t$ is the objective value of its output, and we initialize the variables $t'\leftarrow t/2$, $t''\leftarrow \alpha\cdot t$, then we have the properties that $t'<t''$ and that $\lazy$ succeeds for threshold $t'$ and fails for threshold $t''$.
-We keep these properties as loop invariants as we perform binary search over Algorithm $\lazy$, in each iteration setting the new threshold value to the geometric mean of $t'$ and $t''$.
+\begin{proof} First, we need to compute a constant-factor estimate of the optimal objective value $t^*$.
+One way to do that is, of course, to execute $\phragmms$ (Algorithm~\ref{alg:balanced}), which provides an approximation guarantee of $\alpha=3.15$ and runs in time $O(\bal\cdot k)$. \footnote{In fact, it can be checked that the $\phragmms$ algorithm is equivalent to an execution of $\lazy$ with threshold $t=0$.} If $t$ is the objective value of its output, and we initialize the variables $t'\leftarrow t/2$, $t''\leftarrow \alpha\cdot t$, then $\lazy$ is guaranteed to succeed for threshold $t'$ and fail for $t''$.
+We keep these properties as loop invariants as we perform binary search with $\lazy$, in each iteration setting the new threshold value to the geometric mean of $t'$ and $t''$.
 This way, the ratio $t''/t'$ starts with a constant value $2 \alpha$, and is square-rooted in each iteration.
 By Lemma~\ref{lem:success}, to achieve a $(2+\eps)$-factor guarantee it suffices to find threshold values $t'<t''$ such that $\lazy$ succeeds for $t'$ and fails for $t''$ and whose ratio is bounded by $t''/t'\leq 1+\eps/2$, and return the output for $t'$.
 If it takes $T+1$ iterations for our binary search to bring this ratio below $(1+\eps/2)$, then $(2\alpha)^{1/2^T} > (1+\eps/2)$, so $T= O(\log (\eps^{-1} \log(\alpha))) = O(\log(\eps^{-1}))$.
 This completes the proof. \end{proof}

 Finally, we prove that whenever Algorithm $\lazy$ succeeds and returns a full solution, this solution satisfies PJR.
 For this, we exploit the order in which we inspected the candidates.
 This completes the proof of Theorem~\ref{thm:2eps}.